microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

     Now you have a dataverse connection of your Azure SQL Database.

-<h3>Deployment</h3>
+<h2>Deployment of Inventory Management System App</h2>

 Before deploying in github go to docs folder, then click on PowerApp folder, you can see a zip file named InventoryManagementSystemApp_20221201093604.zip.
 Please download this file.
 It is an Export Package file of Inventory Management System Canvas App.
+You are going to import this zip file.

  1. After login into the Power platform environment go to Power platform admin center and click on Apps and then click on Import Canvas App.